PainfulDiodes/beanzee-bbc-basic/building-BBCZ80.md

     bbcbasic.bin/hex/map  Build output
 ```

-The BeanZee target was previously built here but has been moved to the [BeanZeeOS](https://github.com/PainfulDiodes/BeanZeeOS) superproject, which combines BBC BASIC with the Marvin monitor.
+A BeanZee target was previously built here but has been moved to the [Marvin](https://github.com/PainfulDiodes/marvin) project, which combines BBC BASIC with the Marvin monitor.

-## Future Work

-- BeanZee platform builds are now handled by [BeanZeeOS](https://github.com/PainfulDiodes/BeanZeeOS)

 ---